Swivel-Finance/ubiquitous-language/README.md

 #### CToken is Erc20
 Note that all functionality of the Erc20 standard is available to the Compound Token.
 Use _CErc20_ or _cToken_ to specify.

+---

+## Bond (Working Name)
+The bucket of agreements associated with a given orderKey or agreementKey.
+This allows the ability to establish the entirety of a given position that may be split across a number of agreements.